boolsi/boolsi/README.md

 (defaults to "\<current directory\>/tmp_db").
 ## Quickstart

-BoolSi provides 3 terminal commands to simulate boolean networks:
+BoolSi provides 3 terminal commands to simulate Boolean networks:

 - `simulate` to simulate for a number of time steps
 - `attract` to find attractors (and analyze them for node correlations)